conservationtechlab/camml/README.md

     conda env create --file environment-detector.yml
     conda activate cameratraps-detector

-You should now see "(cameratraps-detector)" instead of "(base)" at your command prompt.
+You should now see `(cameratraps-detector)` instead of `(base)` at your command prompt.

 Set the PYTHONPATH:

     export PYTHONPATH="$PYTHONPATH:$HOME/git/CameraTraps:$HOME/git/ai4eutils:$HOME/git/yolov5"

-If you want PYTHONPATH to always automatically be set, add that line to your .bashrc file.
+If you want PYTHONPATH to always automatically be set, add the above line to your .bashrc file.
 To do this, open your .bashrc file in an editor, such as emacs:

     emacs ~/.bashrc